GE Renewable Energy · UX Design & Systems

 What I'd do differently.

 If I could go back, I'd push harder to establish a formal contribution model earlier.
 Teams eventually wanted to add their own components to the system, but there was no defined process for submitting, reviewing, or approving community contributions.
-That gap created some ambiguity around system ownership that I'd want to close from day one with a clear governance framework.
+That gap created ambiguity around system ownership that I'd want to close from day one with a clear governance framework.